 Once you’ve ticked Barefoot Landing off the list, it’s likely you’ll have seen The Alabama Theatre.
 But it’s worth finding a few hours in your packed itinerary to enjoy a show.

 Although a little out of town, no trip to North Myrtle Beach would be complete without exploring the Brookgreen Gardens.
-It’s everything you would hope it would be.
+Just a short drive out of town, this special place is everything you would hope it would be.
 There are stunning gardens, awe-inspiring art, plenty of interesting history, and even the Low Country Zoo.

 The 9,127-acre property on the Hammock Coast is a floral jewel.
 The botanical area features a mesmerizing Butterfly Garden, 250-year-old live oaks, and the Palmetto Garden.